abhishekkumar2908/abhishekkumar2908/README.md

 - 👋 Hi, I’m @abhishekkumar2908
-- 👀 I’m interested in and as Software Developer in Java.
+- 👀 I’m interested to be in and as Software Developer.
-- 🌱 I’m currently learning Spring Boot, Spring Batch, JPA, React
+- 🌱 I’m an experienced Backend developer and also worked in frontend in NFT matcher project
 - 💞️ I’m looking to collaborate on Project(s) based on Java, though I'm ready to work on other than Java.
-- 📫 You can reach me on Whatsapp : +91 7016502800;
+- 📫 You can reach me on Whatsapp : +91 7016502800 and on gmail : abhishekkumar29081999@gmail.com
 -

 <!---